 The Audio Technica AT2020 is one of the best condenser mics on a budget.
 It’s also one of the best XLR mic for streaming.
 Some bigger Youtube content creators like penguinz0 use it to record their voiceovers.

 The Audio Technica AT2020 is also capable of handling many scenarios, from vocals to percussion to streaming.
-It's no fluke that top hits can be made with its high-quality sound.
+It’s no fluke that top hits can be made with its good sound quality.
 Just be sure to get one from a major retailer to ensure you get the real thing!

 - Frequency Response: 20Hz-20kHz